GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ### Forex Currency are Quote in Pairs
 Each currency in online forex trading are qouted in pairs that group in three category:

+> Example: EUR/USD – Euro (EUR) is the base, and the US Dollar (USD) is the quote which is if the price of EURUSD is 1.08526, this means 1 Euro equal to 1.08526 USD.

 #### Major forex pairs:
   <table>
   <thead>